PFayoux/nodejs-knowledge/commonjs.md

 ## The first module system of Node.js

-The Common.js specification has been created to define a module system for JavaScript in browserLess environments.
+The CommonJS specification has been created to define a module system for JavaScript in browserLess environments.
 Node.js implemented this specification to provide a first module system before the ECMAScript modules specification existed.

 ## Syntax

 The concept behind a module is that it can import other modules and expose some attributes like functions, variables, objects...
-In Common.js, we will use `require` to import other modules and `module.exports` or `exports` to expose attributes.
+In CommonJS, we will use `require` to import other modules and `module.exports` or `exports` to expose attributes.
 Any code not assigned to `module.exports` or `exports` will remain private.

 Let's see an example :